EbunoluwaAjani/dbt__/README.md

 ## Next Steps

-If extended beyond the assessment, the next steps would include:
+If extended beyond this scope, the next steps would include:

 - Integrating dbt tests into CI/CD pipelines so data quality checks run automatically on every pull request
 - Extending existing incremental fact and mart models with **controlled historical backfilling** using explicit start and end date filters for selective reprocessing